pbrocks/block-options/readme.txt

 == Contact and Credits ==

-EditorsKit is maintained and developed by <a href="https://jeffreycarandang.com/">Jeffrey Carandang</a>.
+Sidetrack is maintained and developed by <a href="https://jeffreycarandang.com/">Jeffrey Carandang</a>.